Hill Street Blues: Broadcast history and Nielsen ratings

-Years after the show had run, Daniel J. Travanti commented: "NBC tried their best to get rid of us, and heaven knows why... ...They did their best to destroy us and only ordered 13 episodes — that's how confident they weren't.
+Years after the show had run, Daniel J. Travanti commented: "NBC tried their best to get rid of us, and heaven knows why.
+They did their best to destroy us and only ordered 13 episodes — that's how confident they weren't.
 And when did they put us on the air?
-Jan.
-15, 17, 22 and 24.
+January 15, 17, 22 and 24.
 That's disgustingly destructive, stupid and idiotic.
-There aren't words strong enough... ...You put us on the air for four episodes that are thrown away in nine days?
+There aren't words strong enough.
+You put us on the air for four episodes that are thrown away in nine days?
 People barely saw us.
-What the f – – k was that?
+What the fuck was that?
 Everyone was up in arms and screaming at NBC, and NBC was screaming at them.
-If they had dumped Hill Street Blues they would've been called the idiots of all time.
-Their being in that weak position worked in our favor — but also threatened us all the time."
+If they had dumped Hill Street Blues, they would've been called the idiots of all time.
+Their being in that weak position worked in our favor – but also threatened us all the time."

 The series later aired in reruns on TV Land, Bravo, AmericanLife TV, and NuvoTV.
-It has been running since September 2015 on Heroes & Icons network.
-Seasons one through seven can also be viewed on Hulu and Star.
+It ran for several years, from September 2015, on the Heroes & Icons network.
+The entire series could previously be viewed on Hulu and Amazon Prime Video.
 Season three can be viewed as streaming video on commercial sites and is also available in many countries from Channel 4 on YouTube.